Twist-3 Contributions in Semi-Inclusive DIS in the Target Fragmentation Region: Introduction

 From a theoretical point of view, most of the aforementioned investigations about TFR hadron production are based on the factorization at twist-2 in terms of collinear fracture functions.
 This factorization has been proven to hold to all orders of $\alpha_s$~\cite{Collins:1997sr} and has been confirmed through the explicit calculations up to ${\cal O}(\alpha_s^2)$~\cite{Graudenz:1994dq,deFlorian:1995fd,Daleo:2003jf,Daleo:2003xg}.
 Initially, the fracture functions in the factorization included an integration over the final-hadron transverse momentum $P_{h\perp}$~\cite{Trentadue:1993ka}, however, without this integration the momentum transfer~\cite{Berera:1995fj,Grazzini:1997ih} and azimuthal-angle distribution~\cite{Anselmino:2011ss,Chen:2021vby} can be studied.
 To further probe the spin~\cite{Anselmino:2011ss,deFlorian:1995fd} and parton-transverse-momentum~\cite{Anselmino:2011ss,Ceccopieri:2005zz,Ceccopieri:2007ek} dependence of fracture functions, several observables and factorization assumptions are proposed in~\cite{Anselmino:2011bb,Anselmino:2011vkz,Yang:2020sos}.
-CLAS collaboration at JLab has recently reported the first measurement of these dependences~\cite{CLAS:2022sqt}.
+The CLAS Collaboration at JLab has recently reported the first measurement of these dependences~\cite{CLAS:2022sqt}.
 More detailed discussions on the factorization with TMD fracture functions and relevant evolution is presented in~\cite{Chai:2019ykk}.
 Furthermore, recent investigations have also addressed the factorization properties of fracture functions in different kinematic regions~\cite{Chai:2019ykk,Chen:2021vby,Hatta:2022lzj}.
 The small-$x$ behavior of fracture functions is studied in~\cite{Hatta:2022lzj}.
 In~\cite{Chen:2021vby} the large-$P_{h\perp}$ behavior is explored in detail, aiming to understand the transition of production mechanisms between the TFR and CFR in SIDIS.

-Despite these progresses, the contributions of SIDIS in the TFR beyond the leading twist are still unknown, and the theoretical framework for embracing higher-twist effects in the TFR has not yet been established.
+Despite these progresses, the contributions of SIDIS in the TFR beyond the leading twist are still less investigated.
+The theoretical framework for a systematic study of the TFR beyond the leading twist needs to be established.
 The importance of higher-twist effects in improving the description of the experimental data has already been emphasized by recent phenomenological studies of fracture functions~\cite{Golec-Biernat:2007mao,Maktoubian:2019ppi,Salajegheh:2022vyv}.